ricardodeazambuja/ricardodeazambuja.github.io/_posts/2021-07-05-usb-c_regulated_power_supply.md

 **Note - 2:**
 Have I already mentioned that I take no responsibilities if you put the world on fire trying to build your own? :sweat_smile:

+**Note - 3:**
+After this post was [featured on Hackaday](https://hackaday.com/2021/07/18/its-super-easy-to-build-yourself-a-usb-c-variable-power-supply-these-days/), I learned about [this nice blog post](https://befinitiv.wordpress.com/2020/08/06/usb-c-pd-for-ts100-dps5005-lab-power-supply-power-drill/) where the same thing was done back in 2020 and even a drill was converted to USB-C - definitelly my next weekend project!
+And there's the [DC6006L](https://www.google.com/search?q=DC6006L) if you want to save money or you don't want to print stuff.